saadimalik211/cv-scanner/ESP32-S3-ETH/ScanOnly/README.md

-# GM812 Barcode Scanner - Minimal Implementation
+# GM812 Barcode Scanner - Multi-Core Ethernet Implementation

-This project provides a minimal, reliable implementation for interfacing with the GM812 barcode scanner module using an ESP32-S3 microcontroller.
+This project provides a robust implementation for interfacing with the GM812 barcode scanner module using an ESP32-S3 microcontroller with Ethernet connectivity.

 ## Hardware Setup

+### Scanner Connection
 Connect the GM812 Scanner to the ESP32-S3 as follows:

 1. **Scanner Pin 1 (VCC)** → **5V** power supply